 Publisher:

-R. Ackermann, no. 101 Strand
+Pubd.
+June 20th, 1808, by R. Ackermann, No. 101 Strand

 "A copy of a Rowlandson watercolour, see British Museum Satires No. 11111.
 A dying and aged man reclines in an arm-chair, facing his lawyer who is writing at a table, evidently on the will; beside him is a treasure-chest.
-A pretty young woman leans over the scarcely conscious man, taking his chin, while her lover, a young military officer wearing a cocked hat, watches her through an eye-glass from behind the curtains of a bed."--British Museum online catalogue.
+A pretty young woman leans over the scarcely conscious man, taking his chin, while her lover, a young military officer wearing a cocked hat, watches her through an eye-glass from behind the curtains of a bed."--British Museum online catalogue

 Alternative Title: